INRIA/scikit-learn-mooc/plan.md

 ## Content
 Why and when?
 Example applications.
+- Mention the iris example, pitch it as historical, but also as a botanical and agriculture problem.
+  The benefit of this example is that it forces to think about measurement, but also because it has one class that is easy to separate only one feature
+    - Aurelie: real irises for the video?
+- The "adult" dataset
+    - Maybe looking at it with excel, to be in an environment familiar to people
+    - Mention the importance of data visualization: intuitions about the data can be very helpful

 Descriptive vs predictive analysis
+- Generalization (Out of sample properties)
+- An example of where it makes a difference: if the data has redundant variables, such as expressing the education level as the name of the degree or the corresponding number of years of education

 Learning from data vs expertly engineered decision rules
+- One the iris example, show that cutting on one specific feature separates well one class
+- How do we automate this?
+How do we achieve this on more complex data such as the census dataset?

 Generalization vs memorization: the need for a train / test split
+- The nearest neighbors example to illustrate this

 Supervised vs Unsupervised
+- Formalize supervised learning (define "X" and "y")
+- Introduce unsupervised learning, for instance dimensionality reduction (and go back to the example of redundant variables: if we have many of these, we should be able to reduce the problem without even looking at y

 Regression vs Classification
+- In the adult data: it would make more sense to do a continuous prediction
+- In the iris example, it is naturally a classification problem

 Features and samples
+- The data matrix
+  - Build the data matrix of Iris

+A few words about the style and scope of this course: it is centered around code, though we strive to keep it simple

 ## Quizz:
 Given a case study (e.g. pricing apartments based on a real estate website database) and sample toy dataset: say whether it’s an application of supervised vs unsupervised, classification vs regression, what are the features, what is the target variable, what is a record.